menovikov/performance-engineer-cheatsheet/memory.md

   $ export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libtcmalloc_minimal.so.4
 ```
 When picking memory allocator, start by comparing default one with tcmalloc and jemalloc, as they are the most popular ones.
 Try running them on real-life scenarios, because each particular app may have different memory usage patterns.
 - Use NUMA nodes.
 If an app can be allocated to a single NUMA node, it will be faster than if it is allocated to multiple nodes.
-Also that means using core affinity.
+Also, that means using core affinity.
 To check NUMA nodes:
 ```shell
   $ numactl --hardware
   available: 2 nodes (0-1)